Boellis/LSP/README.md

 * Sharing Capabilities

-Use this link to join the Trello Board: https://trello.com/invite/sptlgrw/ATTIb6c9c31cf4145476d6dd0124e1555dac8A9AD660
+Use this link to join the Trello Board: https://trello.com/invite/sptlgrw/ATTIb6c9c31cf4145476d6dd0124e1555dac8A9AD660 Use this link to view Point Cloud scans of Lynching Sites: https://drive.google.com/drive/folders/162uuFOhScsZwbtLCMqeaazd7V0WfGBDk?usp=sharing
+To View the Point Cloud scans outside of Unity, you can use Cloud Compare: https://www.danielgm.net/cc/

  # Project Timelime
 <b>Sprint 1</b> - 2/14/23 <br />